tokend/developer-edition/README.md

 ## Known Issues

 * clients are unable to access private documents due to limitations of S3v4 signature method.
 One of the workarounds might be setting public access policy to all objects in a bucket.
+* to sign-up to the admin-client, use this secret seed: `SAMJKTZVW5UOHCDK5INYJNORF2HRKYI72M5XSZCBYAHQHR34FFR4Z6G4`
 ## Resources

 * [Knowledge base](https://tokend.gitbook.io/knowledge-base/)